-1. Take report cards seriously.
+1) Take report cards seriously.
 Although report cards don't tell the whole story, they do reflect how your child is progressing academically.
-Encourage your child to talk about school his performance, either good or bad.
+Encourage your child to talk about school performance, either good or bad.

-5. Look at your child's work regularly.
+5) Look at your child's work regularly.
 Report cards only come out four times a year.
-Review your child’s work a least once per week, and pay special attention to test grades as well as the comments that go along with them.
+Review your child’s work at least once a week, and pay special attention to test grades as well as the comments that go along with them.
 This will help you and your child to identify trouble spots before it is too late.

 6) Encourage your child to do his or her best.
 Emphasize good work habits and effort.
 Poor grades on report cards may not reflect inability, but rather insufficient effort.
 If that is the case, develop a plan for improvement.

 7) Reward good work.
 Rewards are great incentives for children who do well or meet goals.
 However, they should not be bribes.
 Rather than telling children you will give them money for good grades before they have even earned them, surprise them after the grades are earned with a small gift or some special time.
 Be sure to praise effort and improvement along with good grades.
 Children should want good grades out of interest, pride and an understanding that success in school is necessary for success in life.
 Children should not earn good grades only because they will get a reward.